ArunSundar-1805/Smart-Wifi-Door-Lock-System/README.md

-# Smart Door Lock with ESP32-CAM
+# Smart WiFi Door Lock System (ESP32-CAM)

-A **Smart Door Lock** system using the **ESP32-CAM** module, controlled remotely via **Telegram Bot**.
-This project allows you to lock/unlock a door and capture images in real-time using your phone.
+A Smart Door Lock system using an ESP32-CAM module, remotely controlled via a Telegram Bot.
+This project enables you to lock and unlock your door and capture images in real-time using your smartphone.

+---

-## ✅ Features
+## Features

-- ✅ Lock and unlock the door with Telegram commands.
+- Lock and unlock the door with Telegram commands.
-- ✅ Send live photos from the camera to Telegram.
+- Send live photos from the camera to Telegram.
-- ✅ Secure communication using WiFi and HTTPS.
+- Secure communication using WiFi and HTTPS.
-- ✅ Visual status indication using LEDs.
+- Visual status indication using LEDs.
-- ✅ Built on ESP32-CAM hardware with minimal components.
+- Minimal hardware requirements.

+---

-## 📦 Components Used
+## Components Used

 - ESP32-CAM (AI-Thinker module)
 - USB-to-Serial adapter (for programming)